jdiouris/circuit3D/README.md

 - SIZE : change the size of the board in mm.
 - ADD : add components.
 The component files are txt files.
 Select components and deplace them with the mouse.
 - SUP : suppress the selected component.
-- TEXT : Add  text at the clicked position of the mouse.
+- TEXT : add  text at the clicked position of the mouse.
-- WIRE : Add wires.
-This wires will not be printed but can be used as an help to connect the components.
+- WIRE : add wires.
+This wires will not be printed but can be used as help to connect the components.
 - GEN : generate the OPENSCAD file.
 - SAVE : save the circuit in a file.
 - LOAD : load a circuit.
 - QUIT : quit the software.

-## component Layout
+## Component Layout

-Component layout are defined in txt file in the cpt folder as a list of drawing instructions.
+Component layout are defined in text file in the cpt folder as a list of drawing instructions.
-For example, to obtain a hole in position 0, 0 with diameter 1.5mm the instruction is:
+For example, to obtain a hole in position x=0 and y=1 with diameter 1.5mm the instruction is:

 0

-0
+1

 1.5